Microlocal Analysis of Quantum Fields on Curved Spacetimes: Free Klein-Gordon fields on curved spacetimes

-\section{Free Klein-Gordon fields on curved spacetimes}
+\chapter{Free Klein-Gordon fields on curved spacetimes}

-\init In this section we describe some well-known results about Klein-Gordon equations on Lorentzian manifolds.
+\init In this chapter we describe some well-known results about Klein-Gordon equations on Lorentzian manifolds.
 An important notion is the {\em causal structure} obtained from a Lorentzian metric, which leads to the notion of {\em globally hyperbolic spacetimes}, originally introduced by Leray \cite{L}.

-Globally hyperbolic spacetimes are Lorentzian manifolds which admit a {\em Cauchy surface}, ie a hypersurface intersected only once by each inextensible causal curve.
+Globally hyperbolic spacetimes are Lorentzian manifolds which admit a {\em Cauchy surface}, i.e. a hypersurface intersected only once by each inextensible causal curve.

 On a globally hyperbolic spacetime $M$, one can pose and globally solve the {\em Cauchy problem} for the Klein-Gordon operators $P$ associated to the metric $g$.
-Equivalently one can uniquely solve the inhomogeneous Klein-Gordon equation with {\em support conditions}, ie introduce the {\em retarded/advanced inverses} $G_{\rm ret/adv}$ for $P$.
+Equivalently one can uniquely solve the inhomogeneous Klein-Gordon equation with {\em support conditions}, i.e. introduce the {\em retarded/advanced inverses} $G_{\rm ret/adv}$ for $P$.

 The {\em causal propagator} $G= G_{\rm ret}- G_{\rm adv}$ is anti-symmetric and hence can be used to equip the space of test functions on the spacetime $M$ with the structure of a pre-symplectic space, see Lichnerowicz \cite{Li} and Dimock \cite{Di}.
-If one fixes a Cauchy surface $\Sigma$, one can equivalently use the symplectic space of Cauchy data on $\Sigma$, ie of pairs of compactly supported smooth functions on $\Sigma$.
-This is particularly important for the construction of states for quantized Klein-Gordon fields, see Sect. \ref{sec5}.
+If one fixes a Cauchy surface $\Sigma$, one can equivalently use the symplectic space of Cauchy data on $\Sigma$, i.e. of pairs of compactly supported smooth functions on $\Sigma$.
+This is particularly important for the construction of states for quantized Klein-Gordon fields, see Chapter \ref{sec5}.

-\subsection{Background}
+\section{Background}

 We now collect some background material on vector bundles and connections on them.
-Most of it will be used only in Sect. \ref{sec15} and can be skipped in first reading.
+Most of it will be used only in Chapter \ref{sec15} and can be skipped in first reading.

-\subsubsection{Fiber bundles}
+\subsection{Fiber bundles}